Defence Honours & Awards is a Defence People Group website

 Recipients of the medal are entitled to the postnominal letters ‘PSM’.

-Further details and a nomination form can be found on the It’s an Honour website (new window).
+Further details and a nomination form can be found at It’s an Honour.

 Nominations should reflect the performance of staff of all rank levels located throughout Australia and overseas and reflect the contribution of women working within Defence.